 If an annuity is based on disability, there are certain work restrictions that can affect payment, depending on the amount of earnings.
 The annuity is not payable for any month in which the disabled employee annuitant works for an employer covered under the Railroad Retirement Act.
-The annuity is not payable for any month in 2020 in which the disabled employee annuitant earns over \$990 in any employment or net self-employment, exclusive of disability-related work expenses.
-Withheld payments will be restored if earnings for the year are less than \$12,375 after deduction of disability-related work expenses.
+The annuity is not payable for any month in 2024 in which the disabled employee annuitant earns over \$1,210 in any employment or net self-employment, except any disability-related work expenses.
+Withheld payments will be restored if earnings for the year are less than \$15,125 after deduction of disability-related work expenses.
 Failure to report such earnings could involve a significant penalty charge.

-These disability work restrictions apply until the disabled employee annuitant attains full retirement age, which ranges from age 66 to age 67, depending on the year of birth.
-These work restrictions apply even if an annuitant has 30 years of railroad service.
-Earnings deductions continue to apply to those working for their last pre-retirement nonrailroad employer.
+Disability work and earnings restrictions apply until the annuitant reaches full retirement age, which varies, depending on the year of birth.
+Work restrictions apply even if an annuitant has 30 years of railroad service.
+Earnings deductions continue to apply, regardless of age, to those working for their last pre-retirement nonrailroad employer.